Developer Guide

 Status: The current health status of the patient, can be

-means the patient still need upcoming diagnosis to determine the current health status. -
+HEALTHY(green),PENDING(yellow), orUNHEALTHY(red).PENDINGmeans the patient still need upcoming diagnosis to determine the current health status. -

 Date of Visit: The date of the patient’s current visit, in the format

-. - Fields: The fields of the patient’s information, such as name, status, contact.
+yyyy-MM-dd. - Fields: The fields of the patient’s information, such as name, status, contact.

 - Cluster: A group of patients who are infected by the same disease.